Eyevinn/dash-mpd/README.md

    comes from the XML schema.
 The order is therefore often different from the input document.
 4. Mapping to float numbers may not preserve the exact value of the input.
 5. Addition of extra name spaces, such as specific DRM systems must be done explicitly.
+6. Durations are mapped to nanoseconds and back.
+This may change the duration slightly.
+All trailing zeros are also removed, as are the minutes and seconds counts if they are zero and a bigger unit is present.

+## Tests

+The MPD marshaling/unmarshaling is tested by by using many MPDs in the `testdata/schema-mpds` and `testdata/go-dash-fixtures` directories.
+See the README.md files in these directorie for their origins and the small tweaks needed to make durations and some other values consistent after a unmarshaling/marshaling process.

+## Performance

+Including all elements, including rarely used ones, has some performance penalty.
+One such contribution comes from matching attributes which is done in a linear fashion.
+Some benchmark tests are included in the `mpd/mpd_test.go` file.